NI-Measurement-Plug-Ins/automotive-interface-plugins/src/labview/auto-eth/README.md

 ![image](<img/06.png>)

 Press the Run Button
-When the first packet is recieved, the 'Capturing Stream' Icon should light up
+When the first packet is received, the 'Capturing Stream' icon should light up

 ## How to control the plugin

-The packets should be collecting and displaying in the table as they come in through the bus.
+Packets should be collected and displayed in the table as they come in through the bus

  ![image](<img/07.png>)

-A scrollbar exists on the sides of the table so the user can scroll vertically or horizontally
+Scrollbars exist on the sides of the table so the user can scroll vertically or horizontally

 The control panel is displayed at the top of the UI

-This Control panel allows the user to do the following:
+This control panel allows the user to do the following:
 1. Pause/Resume the data stream
 2. Save the table output to a csv
 3. Sort the table by the column headers